 After Admission to Candidacy,* each student must successfully complete a four-hour comprehensive examination.
 The student must be enrolled during the semester in which he/she takes the comprehensive examination.
 This comprehensive examination is usually taken during a student's final semester of enrollment in the program.
 The exams are scheduled twice a year: usually in mid to late November of each Fall semester and in mid to late April of each Spring semester.

-Short answer questions (two hours): The student will write short paragraphs in response to six (6) questions based on the Graduate Reading List and/or courses taken by the student.
+- Short answer questions.
+Two hours.
+The student will write short paragraphs in response to six questions based on courses taken by the student.
 Students must answer the questions in the language in which they are asked, either English or Spanish.
 The structure for this portion of the examination is the following:

-A. Answer three of the following four questions.
-Part A questions and topics will come from the student’s M.A. concentration.
+- (A) Answer three out of four questions.
+These topics will come from the student’s M.A. concentration.

-B. Answer three of the following four questions.
-Part B questions and topics may also come from coursework taken by the student.
+- (B) Answer three out of four questions.
+These topics may come from coursework taken by the student.

-Oral examination (30 minutes): If the written examination has been evaluated as “Delayed Decision,” the examinee will be required to take an additional 30-minute oral examination before the final grade is determined.
-The oral exam will be based on the written exam, and will be developed and administered by the Examination Committee, which will oversee the evaluation of the oral exam.
-It is expected that the oral examination will be scheduled within one week (seven days) after the examinee has received an evaluation of the written exam.
+- Oral examination.
+Thirty minutes.
+If the written examination has been evaluated as “Delayed Decision,” the examinee will be required to take an additional 30-minute oral examination before the final grade is determined.
+The oral exam will be based on the written exam and will be developed, administered, and evaluated by the Examination Committee.
+It is expected that the oral examination will be scheduled within one week after the examinee has received an evaluation of the written exam.

 *For Admission to Candidacy, it is the student's responsibility to complete and submit to the Graduate School, in compliance with the deadlines published by the Graduate School, the Application for Admission to Candidacy and the Application for Degree.
 A copy of these applications must also be submitted to the Graduate Coordinator of the M.A. in Spanish and filed in the Department of Languages and Culture Studies.